zhangyunhao116/Python-script-converter/Readme.md

 ### Option 2:Download from Github

-You may either download the stable (identical with the latest release on PyPI) or the master branch of you-get.
-Unzip it, and put the directory containing the you-get script into your PATH.
+You may either download the stable (identical with the latest release on PyPI) or the master branch of python-script-converter.
+Unzip it, and do

 ```
 $ [sudo] python3 setup.py install